Establishing an Effective Network Security Posture Requires the Unification of Access Control, Risk Mitigation & Endpoint Remediation Capabilities

 - Is there a way to return a non-compliant device back to a healthy state?

 Inside that medley of questions are a grab bag of other more detailed and technically intricate considerations that network security administrators may worry about.
 The point is this: once a user authenticates their device to the network, how can you prevent that device from posing a risk to the organization, even if unintentional?
-If you’re solely relying on authentication methods for network security, the answer is: you can’t.
+If you’re solely relying on authentication methods for a better network security posture, the answer is: you can’t.

-Closing the Gap on Network Security Blind Spots
+Closing the Gap on Network Security Posture Blind Spots

-The list of considerations above boils down to needing three primary capabilities on top of network authentication when it comes to network security.
+The list of considerations above boils down to needing three primary capabilities on top of network authentication when it comes to your network security posture.
 Without these, you’re essentially flying blind, unable to determine the true security posture of your network.

 These capabilities include: